 — Wes Wood, Director of Strategic Growth, Veryable, a firm that provides gig labor opportunities in logistics

-As the phrase goes, that which is measured gets managed.
+As the phrase goes, what gets measured gets managed.
 Labor management is no exception.
 You want the most from your investments and labor is your most important asset.
 Help workers achieve by making their success simple and easy.

 Winners keep score.